nikitavoloboev/data/work/communication.md

 # Communication

+I like asking people [what they are excited about](https://twitter.com/HelloShreyas/status/1507219196781871113).

 ## Notes

 - [Never underestimate the impact of informal positive feedback on a junior, career-changer or someone new to the stack.
 Often people just need to know they're on the right road.](https://twitter.com/thomas_k_r/status/1296015993144332288)